 - Ohanapecosh: Very different from other parts of the park – this is an old growth forest.
 Some good short hikes (good for kids), but probably only worth about a half day or so.

-- Mowich Lake: Two of the best hikes in the park, but unfortunately it’s at the end of a 20 mile long washboard road that has some potholes and probably shouldn’t be attempted unless it’s late summer and you have a high-clearance vehicle.
+- Mowich Lake: Two of the best hikes in Mount Rainier National Park are here, but unfortunately it’s at the end of a 20 mile long washboard road that has some potholes and probably shouldn’t be attempted unless it’s late summer and you have a high-clearance vehicle.

 Tips for Visiting Mount Rainier National Park in a Day